SocialiteProviders/socialiteproviders.github.io/_includes/provider/_usage.md

 return Socialite::with('{{ name | downcase | remove: '.' }}')->redirect();
 ```

+### Lumen Support

+You can use Socialite providers with Lumen.
+Just make sure that you have facade support turned on and that you follow the setup directions properly.

+**Note:** If you are using this with Lumen, all providers will automatically be stateless since **Lumen** does not keep track of state.

+Also, configs cannot be parsed from the `services[]` in Lumen.
+You can only set the values in the `.env` file as shown exactly in this document.
+If needed, you can
+  also override a config (shown below).

 ### Stateless

 * You can set whether or not you want to use the provider as stateless.
 Remember that the OAuth provider (Twitter, Tumblr, etc) must support whatever option you choose.

-**Note:** If you are using this with Lumen, all providers will automatically be stateless since Lumen does not keep track of state.
+**Note:** If you are using this with Lumen, all providers will automatically be stateless since **Lumen** does not keep track of state.

 ```php
 // to turn off stateless